IanMadlenya/loan-calculator-engine/README.md

 # Stop!
 This is an experimental project and it's only early days.
-Please come back in a couple of days. :-)
+Please come back later. :-)

 # loan-calculator-engine